 David Weekley Homes began in 1976 in Houston, Texas, and has grown to become one of the largest privately-held home builders in America, spanning across 12 states and 19 cities.
 We’re passionate about our Customers, building exceptional homes, our fellow Team Members and the communities in which we live and work.

 In 1976, 23-year-old David Weekley started his own home building company.
 Now more than 40 years later, the company has sold more than 100,000 homes and expanded to 19 cities across the nation.

 As a result of his progressive management methodologies where people are the primary focus of the organization, the company has been named to FORTUNE "100 Best Companies to Work For®" list 15 times.
 David has also received recognition for his leadership talents and many community outreach efforts in addition to building innovative, high-quality homes.

 David earned degrees in Economics and Geology from San Antonio’s Trinity University.
-He and his wife, Bonnie, have three children and seven grandchildren.
+He and his wife, Bonnie, have three children and eight grandchildren.

 John Johnson began his career with David Weekley Homes in 1990 after a distinguished career with a large national home builder.
 During John’s tenure with David Weekley Homes, he has been instrumental in the company’s expansion, a guiding force behind its introduction of new product lines, and has also helped the company achieve record-setting Customer Satisfaction scores.